Space/time-efficient RDF stores based on circular suffix sorting: Our proposal: RDFCSA

 \subsection{Supporting join operations}

-\rdfcsa can be extended to support all kinds of join operations in a rather straightforward way.
-We first describe the general technique, which can be used with any number of unbound elements in the triple-patterns and for subject-subject, subject-object, and object-object join operations.
+\rdfcsa can be extended to support join operations by implementing different join techniques on top of the basic triple pattern query algorithms.
+We first describe the general technique, which can be used with any number of unbound elements in the triple patterns and for subject-subject, subject-object, and object-object join operations.
 We then briefly explain particular optimizations that are applied on top of the general technique.

 Join operations in \rdfcsa are essentially performed by following either a {\em merge-join} strategy or a {\em chaining} strategy.